jonscottclark/setupfiles/sublime/README.md

   - [SublimeLinter-scss-lint](https://packagecontrol.io/packages/SublimeLinter-contrib-scss-lint)
 - [Theme - Afterglow](https://packagecontrol.io/packages/Theme%20-%20Afterglow)

+## Theme & Appearance

+Set the colour scheme by selecting *Preferences > Color Scheme > Theme - Afterglow* and picking the variation of your choice.

+The option to load the theme itself is included in the Preferences file.

 ## Preferences & Keybindings

 Move any files with a `.sublime-` extension in this directory to the `/Packages/User` directory in your Sublime Text 3 settings directory (on OSX, `~/Library/Application Support/Sublime Text 3`).